Binary dynamics to second post-Newtonian order in scalar-tensor and Einstein-scalar-Gauss-Bonnet gravity from effective field theory: Introduction

-In the last two decades, the different, yet complementary, methods to perform computation of the pure GR two-body dynamics in the post-Newtonian approximation, the traditional \cite{Blanchet:2013haa} and EFT \cite{Goldberger:2007hy,Foffa:2013qca,Porto:2016pyg,Levi:2018nxp,Sturani:2021ucg}, have walked hand-to-hand, with a lot been learned thus far.
-In particular, we have witnessed the attaiment of the complete 4PN conservative dynamics in the spinless case, both from EFT \cite{Foffa:2019rdf,Foffa:2019yfl} and traditional computations \cite{Jaranowski:2013lca,Bini:2013zaa,Damour:2014jta,Jaranowski:2015lha,Damour:2016abl,Bernard:2015njp,Bernard:2016wrg}, which involves not only contribution of potential modes, but also the inclusion of the tail effect, which is a process of radiative nature described in the far zone.
+In the last two decades, the different, yet complementary, methods to perform computation of the pure GR two-body dynamics in the post-Newtonian approximation (the traditional \cite{Blanchet:2013haa} and EFT \cite{Goldberger:2007hy,Foffa:2013qca,Porto:2016pyg,Levi:2018nxp,Sturani:2021ucg}) have walked hand in hand, and a lot has been learned thus far.
+In particular, we have witnessed the attainment of the complete 4PN conservative dynamics in the spinless case, both from EFT \cite{Foffa:2019rdf,Foffa:2019yfl} and traditional computations \cite{Jaranowski:2013lca,Bini:2013zaa,Damour:2014jta,Jaranowski:2015lha,Damour:2016abl,Bernard:2015njp,Bernard:2016wrg}, which involve not only the contribution of potential modes but also the inclusion of the tail effect, which is a process of a radiative nature described in the far zone.
 Important progress toward a consistent understanding and completion of the 5PN order dynamics have also been accomplished, but most particularly through EFT methods \cite{Almeida:2021xwn,Blumlein:2021txe,Almeida:2022jrv,Almeida:2023yia}.
-In ST theories, on the other hand, the state-of-the-art computation finds itself in the 3PN order, with 1PN order computed by Damour and Esposito-Farese in \cite{TDamour_1992}, the 2PN by Mirshekari and Will in \cite{Mirshekari:2013vb}, and finally the 3PN order by Bernard in \cite{Bernard:2018hta,Bernard:2018ivi}, and progress in the EsGB gravity standing formaly at the 1PN order \cite{BertiJulie2019}.
+In ST theories, on the other hand, the state-of-the-art computation finds itself in the 3PN order, with 1PN order computed by Damour and Esposito-Farese in \cite{TDamour_1992}, the 2PN by Mirshekari and Will in \cite{Mirshekari:2013vb}, and finally the 3PN order by Bernard in \cite{Bernard:2018hta,Bernard:2018ivi}, and progress in the EsGB gravity standing formally at the 1PN order \cite{BertiJulie2019}.
+The 1PN order dynamics in ST theories have also been studied within EFT methods in \cite{Kuntz:2019zef} for a massless scalar and in \cite{Diedrichs:2023foj} for the massive case; See also \cite{Bhattacharyya:2023kbh} for a study involving additional degrees of freedom.
 In these theories, tail effects start to contribute to the conservative dynamics at the 3PN order (1PN order earlier than in GR), hence, up to the 2PN order, the full account of the conservative sector is left to the near zone.